weston-ai/cloud-etl-postgres-ml/README.md

 # 🌐 cloud-etl-postgres-ml

-This project showcases a **modular, cloud-native ETL and analytics pipeline** using Google Drive, DuckDB, Supabase (PostgreSQL), and Streamlit — all orchestrated from Colab and GitHub.
+This project showcases a **modular, cloud-native ETL and analytics pipeline** using Google Drive, DuckDB, and Supabase (PostgreSQL) — all orchestrated from Colab and GitHub.

 ## 📌 Project Goals

-- Ingest raw CSV data from Google Drive
+- Ingest raw data from Google Drive; clean and normalize tables for Postgres structure
-- Explore and clean datasets using DuckDB SQL in Google Colab
+- Filter and transform tables via DuckDB SQL in Google Colab, using a use-case query logic
-- Load cleaned data into a Supabase-hosted PostgreSQL database
+- Load structured tables into a Supabase-hosted PostgreSQL database
-- Visualize insights via an interactive Streamlit dashboard
 - Maintain a portable, lightweight data science stack from anywhere
-- Use PyCharm for heavy dev-op scripting to control script modularity and scalability
+- Use PyCharm and JupyterLab for heavy dev-op testing (modularity, scalability, visualization, stats, and ML)

 ---

 ## 🧠 System Architecture & Tool Roles

-This project emphasizes a **modular, SQL-centric, cloud-native analytics pipeline** — blending Python, SQL, and machine learning workflows with a lightweight, mobile-friendly infrastructure.
+This project emphasizes a **modular, SQL-centric, cloud-native analytics pipeline** — blending Python, SQL, statistics, and machine learning workflows with a lightweight, mobile-friendly infrastructure.

 ### 🔧 Programming + Orchestration